 Be sure to take care of your newer associates in a time like this.
 They may be less familiar with whom to go to for guidance, or how to find company policies and procedures.
 Assigning a mentor to each new employee or hosting daily check-ins during the first few weeks can make a huge impact.
 It’s important to keep your new employees’ spirits high and help them out.

 Employees who work from home often keep their phone or laptop within reach, as technology has made it easy to check email in seconds.
 However, just because you may find it convenient to catch up on email later in the evening — while watching TV — doesn’t mean your coworkers or direct reports do.

 Refrain from creating an “always-on” working environment by clearly communicating expected response times for emails.
 Or simply delay sending emails until normal working hours the next day.

-Working from home can be quite an adjustment for employees who are used to working in the office.
+In conclusion, working from home can be quite an adjustment for employees who are used to working in the office.
 Now more than ever, should you keep employees connected and collaborating.
-If you are interested in learning more about the collaboration tool mentioned above, Microsoft Teams, we are happy to help.
+Finally, if you are interested in learning more about the collaboration tool mentioned above, Microsoft Teams, we are happy to help.

 Contact us to get started with Microsoft Teams and other Office 365 tools.